The anti-choice legislators in Florida may have just been outmaneuvered.

 Appreciate our work?

-Vote now!
-And help Rewire earn a bigger grant from CREDO:Republicans added a measure that would make all women seeking abortions pay for an ultrasound and watch live footage while making the doctor explain what they’re seeing.
+Rewire is a non-profit independent media publication.
+Your tax-deductible contribution helps support our research, reporting, and analysis.Republicans added a measure that would make all women seeking abortions pay for an ultrasound and watch live footage while making the doctor explain what they’re seeing.
 Thing is, the measure never got a committee hearing or public debate in the Senate.

 The Dems only have 44 seats in the House compared the Republicans’ 76, but they are allowed under procedure to block any bills coming from the senate that didn’t go through committee.
 So they have, and promise to continue the tactic until House Speaker Larry Cretul promises to not bring up the bill in the House.